dinoherlambang/odoo_geolocation/README.md

 ## Configuration

 1. Go to the settings menu in Odoo.
-2. Enter your IPinfo API token, remember to make a token in ipinfo website!
+2. Enter your IPinfo API token, remember to make a token in ipinfo.io website!

 ## Usage